Anthony Forlini

-Anthony G. Forlini (born February 4, 1962) is an American politician from Michigan.
-Forlini was a Republican member of the Michigan House of Representatives for the 24th district from 2011 through 2016.
+Anthony G. Forlini (born February 4, 1962) is an American businessman and politician serving as the county clerk of Macomb County, Michigan since 2021.
+A member of the Republican Party, Forlini previously served as a member of the Michigan House of Representatives from 2011 through 2016, and as the supervisor of Harrison Township, Michigan from 2004 to 2011.
+He is currently a candidate for the Republican nomination in the 2026 Michigan Secretary of State election.

 Early life

 On February 4, 1962, Forlini was born in Detroit, Michigan.
 Forlini's father was an Italian from the town of Cassino, Italy.

 Forlini grew up in St. Clair Shores.
 Forlini attended St. Germaine Elementary School.

 Education

 In 1984, Forlini earned a degree in Business from Western Michigan University.
 Forlini is a Certified Financial Planner.

 Career

-As a businessman, Forlini is the owner of Design Financial and President of INFINEX Investments & Design Financial, Incorporated.
+As a businessman, Forlini is the owner of Design Financial Inc.

 In 2004, Forlini became a township supervisor in Harrison Township, Michigan, until 2011.

 On November 2, 2010, Forlini won the election and became a Republican member of Michigan House of Representatives for District 24.
 Forlini defeated Sarah Roberts and Keith P. Edwards with 50.18% of the votes.
 On November 6, 2012, as an incumbent, Forlini won the election and continued serving District 24.
 Forlini defeated Philip Kurczewski with 54.71% of the votes.

 District 24 covers Harrison Township as well as portions of Clinton Township and Macomb Township.

 In March 2016, Forlini announced that he was running for Congress in Michigan's 10th District, as Candice Miller, the then current Representative, was not running for another term.

 In 2017, Forlini became an Operations Manager with Macomb County Public Works.

 As of 2021, he is the current Macomb County Clerk.

-During his campaign, his tagline was "Every vote matters, every vote counts," ensuring that a voter's voice matters in the eyes of the United States.
+On 24 September 2025, Forlini entered the 2026 Michigan Secretary of State election, seeking the Republican nomination.